papis/papis/doc/source/default-settings.rst

     In ``papis edit`` you can edit notes about the document. ``notes-name`` is the default name of the notes file.
-The ``notes-name`` is formatted by the :ref:`config-settings-formatter`, so that the filename of notes can be dynamically defined, e.g.:
+The ``notes-name`` is formatted by the :confval:`formatter`, so that the filename of notes can be dynamically defined, e.g.:

     .. code:: ini